MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/vsscanf-s-vswscanf-s.md

 ## Return value

-Each of these functions returns the number of fields that are successfully converted and assigned; the return value does not include fields that were read but not assigned.
+Each of these functions returns the number of fields that are successfully converted and assigned.
+The return value doesn't include fields that were read but not assigned.
 A return value of 0 indicates that no fields were assigned.
 The return value is `EOF` for an error or if the end of the string is reached before the first conversion.

 If *`buffer`* or *`format`* is a `NULL` pointer, the invalid parameter handler is invoked, as described in [Parameter validation](../parameter-validation.md).
 If execution is allowed to continue, these functions return -1 and set `errno` to `EINVAL`.